hau65/oop-lab1/README.md

 # oop-lab1
-Exercise from LAB1 of OOP.
+Exercises from LAB1 of OOP.